Sabrina Pyneeandy Co-Chair Aon

 I work for Lloyd’s within the Delegated Authority world managing compliance oversight of Lloyd’s coverholders.
 Outside of work, I love spending time with my family and friends, often travelling back to Glasgow.
 I am also a keen gym enthusiast!
 Growing up in Scotland, I am really keen to ensure all of our good work on diversity is shared across the UK and globally.
 GIN is a great way to bringing together like minded individuals in the industry to influence a change and work together to embed this change.

 Sharon Glynn - Travelers

 I work at Travelers as a Senior Development Underwriter in our Bond and Specialty Insurance Team.
-I am also a member of our European Diversity and Inclusion Network.
+I am also co-chair of our European Diversity and Inclusion Network.
 Inclusion is very important to me, I believe we should seek out ways to ensure that differences are acknowledged and celebrated and everyone should have equal opportunity.
 Outside work I enjoy spending time with friends and family, seeking out new experiences and visiting new places.